layabyna/NL2SQL/README.md

 - Converts user questions to SQL queries using Gemini 2.0.
 - Executes queries against an SQLite database (`Chinook.db`).
 - Returns readable answers from SQL results.
+- Offers a Flask API endpoint `/ask` for programmatic use.
 - Manages flow using a LangGraph `StateGraph` pipeline.

 ---